GiovineItalia/Compose.jl/doc/index.md

 ```

 Compose is a declarative vector graphics system written in Julia.
 It's designed
-to simplify the creation of complex graphics and serves as the the basis of the
+to simplify the creation of complex graphics and serves as the basis of the
 [Gadfly](https://github.com/dcjones/Gadfly.jl) data visualization package.

 Compose is declarative